stritti/tandoor-photo-importer/README.md

 Extension for Tandoor receipe app to import hand written receipes by shooting a photo of them.

-:info: This project is also a test to implement it almost only using https://aider.chat
+⚠️ This project is also a test to implement it almost only using https://aider.chat
 Let's have a look ifwhat will be the result using only AI.